-(b) that the firm has applied to enter the ARP in accordance with the procedure set out in Rule 10;

-in either case before the start of any relevant indemnity period or the start of practice whichever is later.

-Commentary: Note that the duty to ensure that qualifying insurance is in place rests not just on the firm as a whole, but also on every principal within that firm.

-- 5.2 A run-off firm, and any person who was a principal of that run-off firm immediately prior to it becoming a run-off firm, must ensure that the run-off firm has applied to enter the ARP in accordance with the procedure set out in Rule 13.4(a).
-Making such an application does not absolve any firm or person from any breach of Rule 5.1. - Commentary: A firm which has continued to practise without qualifying insurance immediately prior to closing down is required to apply for run-off cover through the ARP, but the firm and any principal of the firm may still face action for a breach of Rule 5.1 for practising without qualifying insurance.
+- (b) that the firm has applied to enter the ARP in accordance with the procedure set out in Rule 10;in either case before the start of any relevant indemnity period or the start of practice whichever is laterat all times. - Commentary: Note that the duty to ensure that qualifying insurance is in place rests not just on the firm as a whole, but also on every principal within that firm. - 4.2 A run-off firm, and any person who was a principal of that run-off firm immediately prior to it becoming a run-off firm, must ensure that the run-off firm has applied to enter the ARP in accordance with the procedure set out in Rule 14.4(a).
+Making such an application does not absolve any firm or person from any breach of Rule 5.1. - Commentary: A firm which has continued to practise without qualifying insurance immediately prior to closing down is required to apply for run-off cover through the ARP, but the firm and any principal of the firm may still face action for a breach of Rule 5.1 for practising without qualifying insurance. - 5.2 4.3-Each firm that has been unable to obtain a policy of qualifying insurance prior to the expiration of the extended indemnity period, and any person who is a principal of such a firm, must ensure that the firm, and each principal or employee of such firm, undertakes no activities in connection with private legal practice and accepts no instructions in respect of any such activities during the cessation period save to the extent that the activity in connection with private legal practice is undertaken to discharge its obligations within the scope of the firm's existing instructions or is necessary in connection with the discharge of such obligations.

-6 Insolvency of qualifying insurer
+Rule 6 Insolvency of qualifyingparticipating insurer

-- 6.1 If a firm is carrying on a practice which is being provided with qualifying insurance by a qualifying insurer (whether alone or together with other qualifying insurers) and that qualifying insurer is the subject of an insolvency event then, subject to any waiver under Rule 19.1, the firm and any person who is a principal of the firm must ensure: - (a) that the firm has in place qualifying insurance with another qualifying insurer which must be arranged as soon as may be reasonably practicable and in any event within four weeks of such an insolvency event;
+- 6.1 If a firm is carrying on a practice which is being provided with qualifying insurance by a qualifyingparticipating insurer (whether alone or together with other qualifyingparticipating insurers) and that qualifyingparticipating insurer is the subject of an insolvency event then, subject to any waiver under Rule 19.1, the firm and any person who is a principal of the firm must ensure: - (a) that the firm has in place qualifying insurance with another qualifyingparticipating insurer which must be arranged as soon as may be reasonably practicable and in any event within four weeks of such an insolvency event;